Thomas Meilleur-Giguère

-Thomas Meilleur-Giguère (born November 13, 1997) is a Canadian professional soccer player who plays as a defender for Pacific FC.
+Thomas Meilleur-Giguère (born November 13, 1997), also known as TMG, is a Canadian professional soccer player who plays as a centre-back for HFX Wanderers.

 Club career

 FC Montreal

-Meilleur-Giguère was part of the Montreal Impact Academy U18 side which finished the 2014/15 U.S. Soccer Development Academy in first place in the overall standings.
+Meilleur-Giguère was a member of the Montreal Impact Academy U18 side which finished the 2014/15 U.S. Soccer Development Academy in first place in the overall standings.
 In February 2016, he was one of four teammates who had a training stint with Bologna F.C.
 1909 of Serie A. FC Montreal signed Meilleur-Giguère for their 2016 season in the USL and made his professional debut for the club on March 28 in a 2–0 defeat to Toronto FC II.
-He score two goals in 21 matches for FC Montreal.
+He scored two goals in 21 matches for FC Montreal.

 Ottawa Fury

 In February 2017 Meilleur-Giguère signed with the Ottawa Fury, the Montreal Impact's new affiliate club.
 He played four matches for the club during the 2017 season.
 Meilleur-Giguère signed a first-team contract with Montreal Impact on November 13, 2017.
 However, on February 28, 2018 he was loaned back to the Ottawa Fury.
 On February 1, 2019, the Fury announced that Meilleur-Giguère would return on loan from the Impact for the 2019 season.
-Meilleur-Giguère would have his option for the 2020 season declined by the Impact, ending his time with the club after two seasons.
+Meilleur-Giguère would have his option for the 2020 season declined by the Impact, bringing an end to his time with the club after two seasons.